j-kyoda/vcfconv/README.md

-vcfldifconv
+vcfconv
 ==========

-Convert VCARD(*.vcf) to your LDAP ldif for address book
+Convert vCard(*.vcf) to your LDAP ldif for address book

 Required
 --------